Iris-Black/Iris-Black.github.io/_posts/2021-12-09-Mini-Essay-Reflection.md

 ### Criterion A
 Lots of students did not follow the prompt
-Majority of the responses crammed lots of information into one PEEL paragraph, which often weaken arguments, and even caused a loss in focus - this can be attributed to students having too much time to complete the task Thesis statements attempted to answer the prompt
+Thesis statements attempted to answer the prompt

 ### Criterion B